escobar022/okta-cic-201-workshop/content/40_Add Business Login/2_Auth0_Organizations/_index.en.md

 ### 4. Test

-1. Navigate to your application, logout and login again (`http://localhost:3000`).
+1. Navigate to your Storytime application, logout and login again.
 2. You will be asked to enter your organizations name.
 Enter `org1` and click on **Continue**.
     - The login will automatically redirect you to your Identity Provider (aka Okta if you follow the lab), where you can sign in with your user's credentials.
-3. After successful login, click on your Profile on the top left right corner and click on **Profile**.
+3. After successful login, click on your Profile on the top left right corner and click on **Debug**.
-4. You will notice, that the displayed JSON has the new parameter **org_id**:
+4. You will notice, that the displayed JSON within the ID token has the new parameter **org_id**:

 ```js #10
 {